ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 #### 3.2.2.2 Introducer Validation
 #### 3.2.2.3 Deduplication – Demographic, Biometrics
-When the packet from the Registration Client has completed the sanity checks, the system performs the demographic deduplication and then biometric deduplication.
 Deduplication is the process to find a duplicate by comparing the individual’s details (biometric and demographic data) with the data stored in the system for which UIN has been generated or yet to be generated.
 #### A. Demographic deduplication

 1. The system compares the demographic details (name, gender, and date of birth) of the individual with the data available in the system to find a potential match.